-Beginning in the 1970s, Arabian horse breeders have been educating themselves about Severe Combined Immunodeficiency (SCID), an inherited immune disorder affecting a small percentage of Arabian foals.
+Arabian horse breeders have become increasingly aware of the existence of recessive genetic disorders in the breed.
+The first to be widely recognized was Severe Combined Immunodeficiency (SCID), an inherited immune disorder affecting a small percentage of Arabian foals.
 Affected foals are born only when both parents are positive for the SCID gene.
 Even when both parents are gene positive (heterozygous, or carry one copy of the gene), they have only a one-in-four chance of producing a foal with SCID.
-All SCID foals have dysfunctional immune systems and die before about five months of age.
+All SCID foals have dysfunctional immune systems and die before, at most, five months of age.

-Because the carriers seem to include some of the best horses, a small herd like the Davenports cannot afford the loss of prime genetic material that would result from simply removing carriers from the breeding population.
-Instead, the carriers can be judiciously mated to clear horses and the resulting foals can be tested for carrier status when they reach breeding age.
+A small herd like the Davenports cannot afford the loss of prime genetic material that would result from simply removing from the breeding population every horse with one of these recessives.
+Instead, they can be judiciously mated to clear horses and the resulting foals can be tested when they reach breeding age.
 In this way, the trait can be managed like any other imperfection in a breeding horse.
 (Those breeders working with herds of perfect horses obviously don’t need to worry about how to manage faults!)

-With a gene test to identify carriers, two carriers need never be bred together, leaving us with 0% affected foals.
+With a gene test to locate the hidden recessives, two positives need never be bred together, leaving us with 0% affected foals.
 The most economical yet effective way to manage the trait is to test breeding stallions first.
 If a stallion is clear, he will not sire an affected foal, regardless of the status of your mares.
-If he is a carrier, you will need to test any mares you plan to breed to him to avoid accidentally mating two carriers together.
+If he tests with one of these recessives, you will need to test any mares you plan to breed to him.

 The most important issue to us, as Davenport breeders, is that we keep this in perspective.
-Davenport Arabian horses are wonderful horses.
+Davenport Arabian horses are the same wonderful horses they always were.
 They represent a unique snapshot of the genetic material of the Bedouin Arabian horse.
-In the process of managing the SCID situation as it relates to Davenport horses, we must not allow it to further constrict the valuable gene pool that we guard!
+In the process of managing recessives among Davenport horses, we must not allow it to further constrict the valuable gene pool that we guard!